videolan/vlc/doc/standalone/buildsystem.md

 @param 	objc_args
 		Additional flags to pass to the Objective-C compiler.

+@param 	nasm_args
+		Additional flags to pass to the NASM compiler.

 @param  link_args
 		Additional flags to pass to the dynamic linker.
 Do _not_ use this to specify additional libraries to link with, use the `dependencies` instead.